 ▪Trade Compliance

 The Group has also stipulated global trade compliance rules in the Code of Ethics & Compliance.
 We also have Rules on Global Trade Restrictions & Sanction Law Compliance to ensure compliance with each country’s trade-related regulations, including security export controls and sanctions laws.
-Moreover, we set standards meant to help us maintain and improve corporate value through the fulfillment of our social responsibility by respecting and following not only laws but also business ethics in our execution of logistics work in the Logistics Operating Standards and Customs Law Compliance Standards.
-Through these efforts, we ensure trade compliance, including adherence to import/ export regulations and trade-related laws and regulations in all countries.
+Moreover, in Japan, we set standards meant to help us maintain and improve corporate value through the fulfillment of our social responsibility by respecting and following not only laws but also business ethics in our execution of logistics work in the Logistics Operating Standards and Customs Law Compliance Standards.
+Through these efforts, we ensure trade compliance, including adherence to import/export regulations and trade-related laws and regulations in all countries.

 In Japan, the Authorized Economic Operator (AEO) system provides simpler, expedited customs procedures for business operators that have established cargo security management and legal compliance frameworks.
 We have received customs administration certification as “Authorized Exporter” in the AEO system.
 We strive to ensure the safety of our international logistics by selecting companies that provide physical, personnel, and information security, not only for our own operations but also for those of our contractors.